Amber alert: Activation criteria

-Many law enforcement agencies have not used #2 as a criterion, resulting in many parental abductions triggering an Amber Alert, where the child is not known or assumed to be at risk of serious injury or death.
-In 2013, West Virginia passed Skylar's Law to eliminate #1 as a criterion for triggering an Amber Alert.
+Many law enforcement agencies have not used #2 as a criterion, resulting in many parental abductions triggering an Amber alert, where the child is not known or assumed to be at risk of serious injury or death.
+In 2013, West Virginia passed Skylar's Law to eliminate #1 as a criterion for triggering an Amber alert.

-It is recommended that AMBER Alert data immediately be entered into the Federal Bureau of Investigation (FBI) National Crime Information Center.
+It is recommended that Amber alert data immediately be entered into the Federal Bureau of Investigation (FBI) National Crime Information Center.
 Text information describing the circumstances surrounding the abduction of the child should be entered, and the case flagged as child abduction.

 The Royal Canadian Mounted Police's (RCMP) requirements in Canada are nearly identical to the above list, with the exception that the RCMP is notified.
 One organization might notify the other if there is reason to suspect that the border may be crossed.

 When investigators believe that a child is in danger of being taken across the border to either Canada or Mexico, U.S. Customs and Border Protection, United States Border Patrol and the Canada Border Services Agency are notified and are expected to search every car coming through a border checkpoint.
 If the child is suspected to be taken to Canada, a Canadian Amber Alert can also be issued, and a pursuit by Canadian authorities usually follows.

 Incidents not meeting alert criteria

-For incidents which do not meet AMBER Alert criteria, the United States Department of Justice developed the Child Abduction Response Teams (CART) program to assist local agencies.
-This program can be used in all missing children's cases with or without an AMBER alert.
+For incidents which do not meet Amber alert criteria, the United States Department of Justice developed the Child Abduction Response Teams (CART) program to assist local agencies.
+This program can be used in all missing children's cases with or without an Amber alert.
 CART can also be used to help recover runaway children who are under the age of 18 and in danger.
 As of 2010, 225 response teams have been trained in 43 states, as well as Washington, D.C., Puerto Rico, the Bahamas, and Canada.

 Namesake

 Amber Rene Hagerman (November 25, 1986 – January 15, 1996) was a nine-year-old girl abducted while riding her bike in Arlington, Texas.
 Her younger brother, Ricky, had gone home without her because Amber had wanted to stay in the parking lot for a while.
 When he returned with his grandfather, they only found her bicycle.
 A neighbor who had witnessed the abduction called 911.

-On hearing the news, Hagerman's father, Richard, called Marc Klaas, whose daughter, Polly, had been kidnapped and murdered in Petaluma, California, in 1993.
-Amber's mother, Donna Whitson (now Donna Norris), called the news media and the FBI.
+On hearing the news, Hagerman's father, Richard, called Marc Klaas, whose daughter, Polly, had been kidnapped and murdered in Petaluma, California, in 1993 and Amber's mother, Donna Whitson (now Donna Williams), called the news media and the FBI.
 They and their neighbors began searching for Amber.

 Four days after her abduction, near midnight, a man walking his dog discovered Amber's naked body in a creek behind an apartment complex with severe laceration wounds to her neck.
 The site of the discovery was less than five miles (8 km) from where she was abducted.
-Her murder remains unsolved as of 2023, which is currently 27 years.
+Her murder remains unsolved.